 Promise to Protect, Pledge to Heal

 1-Attend a Safe Environment Education Session.
 This is a child abuse and maltreatment prevention program that must be attended in person.
-The current curriculum taught in this session is Circle of Care by the Archdiocese of Omaha.
+The current curriculum taught in this session utilizes the Safe Haven series from Catholic Mutual Group.

-3-Sign the Code of Ethical Standards for Church Leaders Link to Code of Ethical Standards.
-This code of conduct provides volunteers and employees with expectations and guidelines for how they interact with and conduct themselves in ministry.
+3-Sign the Code of Ethical Standards.
+This code of conduct provides clergy, volunteers, and employees with expectations and guidelines for how they interact with and conduct themselves in ministry.
 This code must be signed prior to beginning volunteering or working in a parish or school and is reviewed every five (5) years subsequently.